 The elephants of Tarangire National Park are red in colour thanks to a coating of fine dust kicked up as they walk between their daily browsing in the dry woodlands and the Tarangire River's fresh water.
 Elephants often drink only once per day, which can make the little ones so excited about reaching the cool, fresh water that their trunks wobble like jelly as they run to the riverbank!

 Home to around 100 000 elephants, Tanzania has long been a jumbo stronghold.
 The most famous parks, like the Serengeti, are often vast tracts of rolling grassland that is better suited for grazers like wildebeest, zebra and antelope.
-Other reserves like the Selous are so enormous that their elephant populations are spread thinly.
+Other reserves like the Nyerere National Park (previously Selous) are so enormous that their elephant populations are spread thinly.
 But at Tarangire, you’ll stand a good chance of seeing elephants in herds of that are an awesome 300-strong.

 #4 Hwange National Park – Zimbabwe